 What do you do at this time of year?
 Well, if you take my advice the answer will be very little.

 I must say I always try to put my feet up and have a break from the fish for a couple of months.
 I defiantly believe that in doing so you approach the new breeding season with renewed vigour and enthusiasm, and if truth be known the fish could do with a break from me also.

-I normally leave all my fish outside during the winter months as I’m convinced this leads to the development of a hardy strain.
-But in 2015, in the middle of January, I decided to bring some of them inside.
-I brought in some veiltails, moors and Bristol shubunkins just to get a head start on the breeding season.
+I normally leave all my fish outside during the winter months as I’m convinced this leads to the development of a hardy strain, and my calico veiltails and moors will be brought inside when it’s really cold.
+But in 2015, in the middle of January, I decided to bring some of the other fish inside; I brought in some Bristol shubunkins just to get a head start on the breeding season.

 In February 2015, I couldn’t wait any longer, I just had to get the fish into the fish house and start the conditioning process; the date was the 14th of February!
 I brought all the fish in that I might possibly use, and as the days/weeks go by I’ll remove the fish I definitely won’t use for breeding, and place them back into the outside ponds again.

 I hope to breed 5 different varieties this year, namely Bristol shubunkins, veiltails, fantails, moors and common goldfish (the goldfish are for restocking the pond).

 Fish house in February 2015, with selected fish brought in from the ponds